Posted by , Last modified by Katherine Martell on 11 September 2017 09:20 AM

 Tip: If you set first set up a single graded forum within your course site, you can then create duplicates (that retain grading and rating settings), rename them, and move them to each week of your course.

 Note: For basic instructions on how to create a forum, refer to the Forum Help documentation.

-1. From your course home page, click Grades in the Administration block.
+1. From your course home page, click Gradebook Setup in the Administration block.

 2. At the bottom of the Grades page, click Add Category

 3. Name the category (i.e. Discussions) and select an aggregation setting from the Edit settings menu under Actions.
 If all forums within the category are weighed equally, choose mean of grades.
 If you use a sum of grades, you might select the Natural grading aggregation

 Creating a graded discussion forum

 1. On your course home page, click the Turn editing on button in the upper right corner.

 2. Navigate to the topic number or week that you would like to add this forum to, and open the Add an activity drop down menu.